 “Every day, thousands of people in the Central African Republic walk for miles – past broken water pumps – to fetch unsanitary water.
 Water that makes them sick.
 With your help, our organization was able to install a sustainable and clean water pump close to the village where the Wambeti family lives.

 Since the installation, they are thriving and even helping us install safe, clean water pumps close to nearby villages.
-[Play brief video of family talking about how the pump has changed their lives.] $2500 pays for one pump and installation.
+[Play a brief video of a family talking about how the pump has changed their lives.] $2500 pays for one pump and installation.
 Maybe you can give that on your own today and save a family.
 Maybe ten people can get together and make donations for $250 a piece.
 Every dollar we raise will bring Central African villages not only much-needed clean and safe water pumps, but health and hope for thousands of people.